 Apples contain natural sugars, which can cause problems for pets with diabetes or cancer.

-Additionally, the seeds and core can pose a choking hazard and may be difficult for dogs to swallow and digest.
-Apple seeds contain cyanide, which is poisonous to dogs and people.
+The seeds and core can also pose a choking hazard and may be difficult for dogs to swallow and digest.
+Apple seeds contain a small amount of cyanide, which is poisonous to dogs and people.

 A dog consuming a whole apple may choke, upset its stomach, or cause diarrhea.